-3. Verify that the shipping carton contains the basic instrument, all modules you ordered, the standard accessories and any optional accessories that you ordered listed in the table.
-(See Table 1.)

-Contact your local Tektronix Field Office or representative if there is a problem with your instrument or if your shipment is incomplete.
+- 3. Verify that the shipping carton contains the basic instrument, all modules you ordered, the standard accessories and any optional accessories that you ordered listed in the table.
+(See Table 1.) - 4.
+Contact support if there is a problem with your instrument or if your shipment is incomplete: www.telestream.net/telestream-support/video/support.htm.